fairhill1/tiktak/examples.md

 *(When the snow-tower lies sundered, and kings fall in blood, When the World-Eater wakes, and the winter comes unending, The last Dragonborn shall come, to drive the darkness from the land.)*

+### Example 9: Paarthurnax's Wisdom (Skyrim)

+Ket es mas rit - ungo vit met rit-spir, ve surgo tun nerit-spir met big tem?

+Ungo vit met rit-spir.

+Nesam, ket es rit-spir fu ne un tekun?
+Pa es rit spir fra ned... ne es sam es rit spir fra tekun.

+*(What is more right - to begin life with right spirit, or to overcome your wrong spirit with great effort?

+To begin life with right spirit.

+However, what is right spirit if not a choice?
+To be right-spirited from necessity... is not the same as being right-spirited from choice.)*